Make no mistake, taxes are payable on crypto gains in the US. But will Coinbase report your activity to the IRS? Let's find out.

 Does Coinbase report to the IRS?
 Yes.
 Coinbase reports your cryptocurrency transactions to the IRS before the start of tax filing season.
-As a Coinbase.com customer, you'll receive a 1099 form if you pay US taxes and earn crypto gains over $600.
+As a Coinbase.com customer, you'll receive a 1099 form if you pay US taxes and earn crypto income over $600.

-Yes.
-Crypto exchange Coinbase began submitting 1099 forms to the IRS and to individuals users in 2017.
+Coinbase began submitting 1099 forms to the IRS and to individuals users in 2017.

-For every U.S. crypto trader that makes more than $600 in the previous financial year, Coinbase will send two copies of Form 1099-MISC to the IRS: One to the taxpayer and one to the IRS.
+For every U.S. crypto trader that makes more than $600 in the previous financial year, Coinbase will send two copies of Form 1099-MISC to the IRS; one to the taxpayer and one to the IRS!

 You may receive a 1099-MISC from Coinbase if:

 Coinbase will only issue 1099 forms to select customers - and this will only describe Coinbase activity.
-For everyone else, traders with multiple exchange accounts, and international customers, you'll need to download your Coinbase transaction history to fulfil your tax filing obligations, or connect to crypto tax software via API and have your transaction history returned automatically.
+For everyone else, traders with multiple exchange accounts, and international customers, you'll need to download your Coinbase transaction history to fulfill your tax filing obligations, or connect to crypto tax software via API and have your transaction history returned automatically.